faizanvahevaria/chrisamow.github.io/_posts/2016-12-31-gae-sqlalchemy-gaps.md

 ## connection string

-[sqlalchemy docs](http://docs.sqlalchemy.org/en/latest/dialects/mysql.html?highlight=appengine#module-sqlalchemy.dialects.mysql.mysqldb) say the connection string needs to be: mysql+mysqldb://root@/<dbname>?unix_socket=/cloudsql/\<projectid\>:\<instancename\>
+[sqlalchemy docs](http://docs.sqlalchemy.org/en/latest/dialects/mysql.html?highlight=appengine#module-sqlalchemy.dialects.mysql.mysqldb) has a section specifically for gae and it says the connection string needs to be: mysql+mysqldb://root@/<dbname>?unix_socket=/cloudsql/\<projectid\>:\<instancename\>

 So my setup looks like this: